bradkim1/fraud-detection-api-ec2/README.md

    - Not required for running the application
    - If needed, download from https://docs.conda.io/en/latest/miniconda.html

 Fraud Detection API project follows this structure:

-All other files which were committed but not on the structure were used for test purpose

     model-ec2/
     ├── model/                    # Trained model and pipeline files